 The short route is only 1-2 km of trekking, it won’t provide thorough savannah exploration as the long one, but visitors will get a nice view of the island’s bay.
 Both long and short routes will pass through a komodo’s lair, called Water Hole, a gathering place for the dragons to drink and rest.

 Komodo Habitat in Komodo National Park

-Eating a carcass, protecting their eggs or simply lying lazily under a shade.
-Take notice of their remarkable thick skin and the long tail.
+Eating a carcass, protecting their eggs, or simply lying lazily under a shade.
+Take notice of their remarkable thick skin and long tail.
 Notice their scary appearance while crossing off one of those childhood bucket lists – meeting the dragon.

 There is no telling of when a Komodo will show up close.
 Let the camera ready and take a quick snap as a komodo decide to take a stroll near.
 A picture with them is a bit tricky, but it’s possible.
 Stand in a safe distance behind a relaxing komodo, and ask a guide to take the picture.

 Do not attempt to take a selfie.
 Especially too close as it will annoy the Komodo and no one wants to deal with an angry komodo.

 A whole day trekking trip to Komodo Island is better concluded with a visit to the pink beach.
 It is relaxing to just take off the shoes.
 And run the feet on warm pink sand as the wave provide gentle massages for the soreness from the previous trekking.
 The pink sand on this beach is caused by colonies of red coral thriving on the seashore nearby.